 Tracy Newman grew up in Los Angeles.
-She started playing guitar as a young teen, usually sitting on the diving board of her family’s pool, strumming for hours each day.
+She started playing guitar at 14, usually sitting on the diving board of her family’s pool, strumming for hours each day.
 Back then she was mostly influenced by the Kingston Trio, because she could actually play some of their songs, especially “Tom Dooley” which had, and still has, only two chords.

-In the early 70s, she joined an improvisation class taught by Gary Austin, which became The Groundlings.
-Tracy is a founding member, and besides being in the show, she began teaching and directing there.
+In the early 70s, she joined an improv class taught by Gary Austin, which soon became The Groundlings.
+Tracy is a founding member, and besides performing, she taught and directed.
 Her sister, Laraine Newman was the first Groundling to be discovered there by Lorne Michaels for Saturday Night Live.
-Others include Phil Hartmann, Jon Lovitz, Julia Sweeney, Will Ferrell, Will Forte, Kristen Wigg, Chris Kattan, Taran Killam.
-And other notable Groundling alumni – Paul “Pee Wee Herman” Reubens, Kathy Griffin, Lisa Kudrow, Melissa McCarthy and Jillian Bell.
+Some other Groundling alumni include: Melissa McCarthy, Will Ferrell, Kristen Wiig, Paul “Pee Wee Herman” Reubens and Kathy Griffin.

 It was at the Groundlings that Tracy met her future TV writing partner, Jonathan Stark.
 Their first staff job was on “Cheers,” followed by “Bob”(Bob Newhart), “The Nanny,” “Ellen” and “The Drew Carey Show.”
 In 1997, Newman and Stark won an Emmy and Peabody Award for writing the groundbreaking “coming out” episode of “Ellen.”
 In 2001, they created the ABC comedy, “According to Jim,” which ran for eight seasons.